Updating Your Mid-Century House?

 William Jaird Levitt will always be one of the most controversial figures in American life.

-He taught the world how to build affordable, high-quality, mass-produced houses (see sidebar), and built more of them than anyone else in history but never owned a house himself, and hated the suburbs.
-He rented a 5th Avenue apartment in New York City.
+He taught the world how to build affordable, high-quality, mass-produced single-family houses (see sidebar), and built more of them than anyone else in history.

 He is one of Time Magazine's 100 most important people of the 20th century, in good company with the likes of Franklin Roosevelt and Robert Goddard of NASA fame.
-But, he died penniless in 1994, unable to pay his bill at the hospital to which he had donated millions of dollars.

-Like it or not, William J. Levitt forever changed our world.
+Like it or not, however, William J. Levitt forever changed our world.
 His ideas literally rebuilt America.

-He gave us not just a new kind of house in a new kind of neighborhood but a new style of living with a new word to describe it: "suburban".
+He gave us not just a new kind of house in a new kind of neighborhood but a new style of living with a new word to describe it: "suburbia."

-By 1950 every major metropolitan area in the United States was in midst of a housing boom – barely slowed by the United Nations "Police Action" in Korea in the early 1950s.
+By 1950 every major metropolitan area in the United States was in the midst of a housing boom – barely slowed by the United Nations "Police Action" in Korea in the early 1950s.

-William Levitt's mass production techniques had enveloped the nation.
 Between 1945 and 1965, 28 million new homes were built – an average of nearly 5,000 houses every working day – a new home every three minutes – more single-family homes than had been built in all of American history up to that time.

-Production processes pioneered by the Levitt brothers helped ensure that houses stayed affordable.
 Through the 1950s and early 1960s home prices rose about 5% per year, but only because houses were getting larger and more luxurious: 40% bigger by 1965 with central air conditioning, better insulation, more appliances, improved design, and extensive landscaping.

 Per square foot, however, home prices barely budged.